Josh Pauls3 January 1993 Green Brook, New Jersey, USA

 Pauls was an offensive threat in that tournament, scoring four goals and adding two assists in four games.
 The Green Brook, New Jersey native was also had a plus/minus of plus 12.

 Pauls is also one of a kind.
 A very superstitious athlete, he can often be seen looking towardsa Mr. Potatohead figure before each game.
-If the Americans are victorious, a lot of Pauls rituals, such as wearing the same undershirt and throwing a tennis ball with teammate Greg Shaw, stay the same.
+If the US are victorious, a lot of Pauls rituals, such as wearing the same undershirt and throwing a tennis ball with teammate Greg Shaw, stay the same.

 - Follow us on Facebook